robzach/spookyEyes/readme.md

 [MechE MakerWing](https://www.cmu.edu/me/news/archive/2015/hamerschlag-makerwing.html)  Halloween
 at Carnegie Mellon University.

 When the photosensor sees less light, the lights blink faster, and vice versa.
+Turn the potentiometer to adjust the blinking rate.
 It's *super scary*.
 We can give hugs as needed.

 # Let's make it!